 **Bolognese is also used when making classical lasagne.

-Can I use a slow cooker or instant pot to make bolognese sauce?
+Can I use a slow cooker or an instant pot?

-Yes, you can, but to do justice to this sauce, you need to saute the vegetables first and let the meats cook and caramelize prior to putting everything into the slow cooker.
+Yes, you can, but to do justice to this sauce, you need to saute the vegetables first and let the meats cook and caramelize before adding everything to the slow cooker.

 After cooking the vegetables and meats as described in steps 1 and 2 of the recipe, add all the ingredients to your slow cooker and allow to slow cook for 4-6 hours.

-Bolognese is a ragรน that originated from Bologna, Italy.
-It’sย quite differentย from an Italian-American meat sauce in preparation and seasonings.
+Bolognese is a ragù from Bologna, Italy.
+In preparation and seasonings, it’s quite different from an Italian-American meat sauce.

-Bolognese is a much thicker, richer, meat sauce combining beef and pork along with milk and cream.
-The tomato isn’t the star of the sauce as much as the meats.
+Bolognese is a much thicker, richer meat sauce that combines beef and pork, along with milk and cream.
+The tomato isn’t the star of the sauce as much as the meat.

 Carrots along with celery and onion are part of the soffrito that helps season the sauce.
 The natural sweetness of the carrots helps build the complex flavor profile associated with a bolognese sauce.